AlexMercedCoder/apache-iceberg-ui/README.md

 - Python 3.9+
 - Node.js 16+
-- An Iceberg REST Catalog (e.g., `rest-catalog-open-api` compliant server).
+- (Optional) An Iceberg catalog server - you can use the included Docker Compose setup with Nessie + MinIO

 ### Backend Setup